-5.3 Substantive aspects of this Article are not subject to the grievance procedure.
+Substantive aspects of this Article are not subject to the grievance procedure.
 The procedural aspects of this Article are subject to Step 2 of the grievance procedure only.
+To determine if procedural aspects have been met, the employer will provide a summary of actions taken upon request.
 No other grievance steps apply.